Cambodia’s Premier Project Generator

 This profile is part of a paid investor education campaign.*

-Angkor Gold (TSXV:ANK) is Cambodia’s premier project generator with more than 30 prospects across seven tenements covering an almost 1,300-square kilometer land package.
-Since 2009, Angkor has been actively exploring its extensive holdings in Cambodia’s Ratanakiri Province.
-Mapping and drilling completed to date show evidence of copper, gold, molybdenum and other minerals across all seven tenements.
+Angkor Gold (TSXV:ANK, OTC:ANKOF) is Cambodia’s premier Canadian mineral explorer and project generator with more than 30 prospects across five licenses covering a 983-square-kilometer land package.
+Since 2009, Angkor has been actively exploring its extensive holdings in Cambodia.
+Mapping and drilling completed to date show evidence of gold, copper, silver, molybdenum and other minerals across all five licenses.

-- The only publicly-traded North American company with mineral assets in Cambodia.
+- The only publicly-traded North American company owning mineral assets in Cambodia.

-- Management team has significant share position in company.
+- Management team has a significant share position in company.

-- Advancing 30-plus prospects on licenses covering approximately 1,300 square kilometers across 7 mineral concessions.
+- Advancing 30-plus prospects on licenses covering almost 1,000 square kilometers across five mineral licenses.

 - Building a royalty portfolio through sales and agreements with successful international partners.